What is the PLANETS Foundation?

-Our 10-year roadmap starts with new ideas that will make telescope-like instruments that are lighter and much less costly than the Keck-era large telescopes that astronomers need for seeing, for example, distant galaxies.
-You can read about these technologies in more detail in these web pages and in our published papers.
+Our roadmap starts with new ideas that make telescopes lighter and much less costly than the large telescopes of the past like the Keck Telescopes or European Extremely Large Telescope (EELT).
+You can read about our technologies on our telescopes page or in our detailed published research papers.

 Our first step down this path is what we call the “PLANETS” telescope — an acronym that stands for “Polarized Light from Atmospheres of Nearby ExtraTerrestrial Systems.”
 While this instrument is unlikely to find “exo-life” it is a test of “low scattered light off-axis optics” and “thin mirror technology.”
-It will become a building block of the much larger Colossus project.
+It will become a building block of the much larger ExoLife Finder Telescope.